tencentyun/intlcloud-documents/product/存储/文件存储/购买指导/到期提醒_intl.md

 ## Expiry Reminder
-### Arrears reminder for CFS postpaid resources
+### Pay-as-you-go amount overdue reminder

 ![](https://main.qcloudimg.com/raw/2b456d2454d45297292f63d2551c3951.png)

 ### Balance alert
-We will estimate the remaining available period of your account based on your usage of postpaid resources under your account and your balance over the past 24 hours.
-We will send you a balance alert message if the period is less than 5 days.
-The alert message will be sent by email and SMS to Tencent Cloud account creator and all the collaborators.
+On a daily basis, we estimate your pay-as-you-go account's remaining available working time based on your balance and usage during the past 24 hours.
+We will send you a balance alert if the remaining time is less than 5 days.
+Alert will be sent to Tencent Cloud account creator as well as all collaborators via email, SMS and call.

 ### Arrears alert
-For postpaid resources, fees are deducted on the hour.
-When your account balance is a negative value, we will notify Tencent Cloud account creator and all the collaborators via email and SMS.
+Fees are deducted every hour on the hour for pay-as-you-go method.
+We will notify the Tencent Cloud account creator and all collaborators via email and SMS if  your balance falls below zero.

 ### Arrears processing